railwayapp/docs/src/pages/reference/guides.md

 title: Guides
 ---

-The Railway Team and the community provides content on how to make the most out of Railway.
+The Railway Team and the community provide content on how to make the most out of Railway.
 Consider this page as a list for all the awesome tutorials that help you achieve what you aim to do.

 We have attempted to group these guides by category.
-Pull requests are welcome if you make a quality tutorial for other Railway users, we would love to include it!
+Pull requests are welcome.
+If you make a quality tutorial for other Railway users, we would love to include it!

 ## Deployment Guides
-These are guides centered around deploying cool projects up on Railway.
+These are guides centered around deploying cool projects on Railway.
 ### Self Hosted Applications

 - [Deploy Cusdis](https://blog.railway.app/p/cusdis)